RobinBobin/react-native-common-utils/README.md

  - screen

+    Used to style top-level views.
+    - container

-    Used for top-level views, adding padding and a background color to them.
+        Adds padding and a background color.

 #### 4. <a name="stylesfont"></a>Font sizes.